vverbaGit/economic/README.md

 ## Installation

 You should have JDK 17 and maven.
-You can run app by run this maven command
+You can run app by run this maven command.
+The web application is accessible via localhost:8080.

 ```maven
 mvn clean install spring-boot:run